How to Optimize Data Loading in ETL Processes: Best Practices and Tools

 ✔️Advantages:

-- Real-Time Update: CDC allows systems to reflect changes in data in near real time.
+- Real-Time Update: CDC allows systems to reflect data changes almost in real time.

-- Efficiency: Reduces overhead by capturing only changes in data instead of loading full or incremental data sets.
+- Efficiency: Reduces overhead by capturing only data changes instead of loading full or incremental datasets.

-- Scalability: Very suitable for systems that handle large volumes of data and need to maintain data synchronization between multiple databases or systems.
+- Scalability: Very suitable for systems handling large volumes of data and needing to keep data synchronized across multiple databases or systems.

 🚫Disadvantages:

-- Complexity: Implementing CDC can be more complex than traditional charging methods and may require additional infrastructure.
+- Complexity: Implementing CDC can be more complex than traditional loading methods and may require additional infrastructure.

-- System Dependency: Depending on the database technology, the CDC configuration may vary and have its own limitations.
+- System Dependency: Depending on the database technology, CDC setup may vary and have its own limitations.

 🎓When to use it:

-- Big Data: When the volume of data is very high and the frequency of changes is significant.
+- Large Data Volumes: When data volume is very high and change frequency is significant.

-- Continuous Update: In systems that require data to be updated in real time, such as financial applications, event monitoring, etc.
+- Continuous Update: In systems requiring data to be updated in real time, such as financial applications, event monitoring, etc.

 🔹 Common Databases for Storing Data

-Depending on the type of data and the scale of the project, we can choose between different databases:
+Depending on the type of data and project scale, we can choose among different databases:

 🔹 How to Choose the Right Database?

-To choose the best database for loading data, we should consider:
+To choose the best database for data loading, consider:

 - Yes → Use relational databases (MySQL, PostgreSQL).

-- non → We can choose NoSQL (MongoDB) or file storage.
+- No → You can opt for NoSQL (MongoDB) or file storage.

 - Structured → Relational databases.